victordibia/handtrack.js/README.md

 - You want an accessible demonstration that anyone can easily run or tryout with minimal setup.
 - You are interested in usecases that have offline, realtime, privacy requirements.

+### Limitations

+The main limitation currently is that handtrack.js is still a fairly heavy model and there have been some inconsistent results when run on mobile.

 ## Run Demo